 Why would I say that the mechanisms that hold HCPs together in North America are social mechanisms?
-Let's think about what we are asking here: why is it that there is a close overlap between the population groups structure-like programs spit out for k=5 and the groups we get if we ask people what continent (roughly) their ancestors (primarily) hail from?
-This fact would not obtain if it weren't for the history of slavery, Jim Crow laws, especially miscegenation laws, residential segregation, mortgage loan discrimination, discrimination in access to education8.
-It would also not obtain if it were not for some of the more positive social forces, like group self-identification and shared cultural products9, as well as all the myriad other social structures that play a role analogous the role played by biological, geographical, and physical homeostatic mechanisms in holding together the cluster of properties that make for biological species.10 Acting as if these two very different kinds of mechanisms are equally biological elides over all the complex ways in which the social structures race and race structures the social.
+Let's think about what we are asking here: why is it that there is a close overlap between the population groups structure-like programs spit out for n=5 and the groups we get if we ask people what continent (roughly) their ancestors (primarily) hail from?
+This fact would not obtain if it weren't for the history of slavery, Jim Crow laws, especially miscegenation laws, residential segregation, mortgage loan discrimination, discrimination in access to education8, and all the myriad other social structures that play a role analogous the role played by biological, geographical, and physical homeostatic mechanisms in holding together the cluster of properties that make for biological elides over all the complex ways in which the social structures race and race structures the social.
 I think this is true whether or not one thinks the HPC theory is the correct theory of biological kinds.
 Any correct account of biological kinds should be able to draw attention to this stark difference.
 And when it does, it is unlikely HCPs will come out as strictly biological kinds.